skylerdyoung/Password-Generator/README.md

 # Password-Generator
-Generates a secure password between 8-32 characters
+This program generates a secure password between 8-32 characters.